 Always consult local water authorities before beginning your use of greywater.

-Some washing machines are able to divert excess water into a storage container or irrigation system.
-Your machine might be a valuable source of greywater, so consider contacting a water authority or plumber for help with the water conservation setup.
+Some washing machines are able to divert excess laundry water into a storage container or irrigation system.
+Your machine might be a valuable source of greywater, so consider contacting a water authority or plumber to help you develop a laundry-to-landscape irrigation setup.

 Your dryer might have a compartment where it stores all the water it extracts from wet clothes.
 This compartment is usually easy to remove and dump.
 Sometimes you might need to empty it to prevent overflowing, so why not make the most of that chore?

 Again, this utility depends on the machine.
 Our recommendation is to always seek assistance.

 Your kitchen sink also produces a bountiful supply of water that can be reused in most cases.
 However, greywater from the kitchen tends to contain food particles and grease, so reusing this water often requires a more complicated system than other sources.

 When You’re Running Fresh Water and Waiting for It to Heat Up